strbrgr/heyjochen/README.md

 ##### NOW

-- ✨ Deployed most recent [Paleontologista](https://paleontologista.com) website
 - ✨ Working on Tetaneuron's website
-- 👷🏼‍♂️ Building a News App
-- 👷🏼‍♂️ Creating a Postcard App using The Chicago Arti Institute API
+- 👷🏼‍♂️ Working on a Poster App using The Chicago Art Institute API
+- ✅ Built v1 of a News App
+- ✅ Deployed most recent [Paleontologista](https://paleontologista.com) website

 ##### BIO